Shaliach tzibbur course 2020-2022

-The first group of 15 students completed their shaliach tzibbur training in May 2009.
-See here for all photos and a video. link toevoegen
+The first group of 15 students completed their shaliach tzibbur course in May 2009.
+See here for all photos and a video.

 Almost all lectures and workshops were conducted in the English language by the main lecturer, prof. Eliyahu Schleifer, the recently retired head of the cantorial training of the Hebrew Union College in Jerusalem.
 The other teachers were dr. Annette Boeckler, librarian and lecturer Tanach and Jewish Liturgy at the Leo Baeck College in Londen, and chazan of the Amsterdam congregation Gilad Nezer.

 Since the end of the training in 2009 the Institute provides a monitoring program and an in-service-training for these shlichay tzibbur and others who also perform as shlichay tzibbur.

 The admissions criteria for the training for shaliach tzibbur are:

 - A completed high school career or another form of qualifications or such previous experience that it is apparent that the student can complete the training satisfactorily.

 - A clear engagement with Liberal Judaism (Liberaal, Reform, Conservative, Reconstructionist).

 - Good technical reading and a basic knowledge of Hebrew.

 - A statement from the local authorities that the student has no record of criminal behaviour can be asked.

 The position of a cantor in and of the community carries the implication that the personal life and lifestyle of a student is a matter of significance.
 This is why the student’s lifestyle and bahaviour are important elements as part of the admission procedure, albeit with full guarantees against any form of discrimination by gender, sexual orientation, race, colour or political beliefs.